Discrimination Under Tennessee Law

 How Does Employment Discrimination Occur?

 Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a class that is legally protected.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
+Employers may not base their evaluations of you on particular traits including religion, race, age, gender, national origin, and familial status.
 The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to prevail on a discrimination claim in Hendersonville, Tennessee.

 How can Employment Discrimination be Proven in Tennessee?

-This may be demonstrated if the employer has treated others of the same status similarly, or when people testify to specific statements made by the employer that would indicate bias when heard by a reasonable person.
+This may be demonstrated if the employer has treated others of the same status similarly, or when people testify to certain statements made by the employer that would indicate bias when heard by a reasonable person.
 Additionally, employers who fire someone or retaliate against them for bringing a discrimination lawsuit are clearly in violation of the law.

-Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with certain agencies.
+Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with particular agencies.
 An attorney in Hendersonville, Tennessee can assist you in filing on time, as well as pursuing other remedies that are available to you while your claim is pending.